DAG-Diff/dual-arm-grasp-diffusion/README.md

 <!-- # DAGDiff: <ins>D</ins>ual-<ins>A</ins>rm <ins>G</ins>rasp <ins>Diff</ins>usion -->
-# <center>DAGDiff: Guiding Dual-Arm Grasp Diffusion to Stable and Collision-Free Grasps</center>
+# DAGDiff: Guiding Dual-Arm Grasp Diffusion to Stable and Collision-Free Grasps

 This is the official repository for DAGDiff: Guiding Dual-Arm Grasp Diffusion to Stable and Collision-Free Grasps.
 The codebase and the documentation is still in progress. <br>